-Type of Meeting Name of Board Members/ Officers present Date of Meeting Voting procedure (by poll, show of hands, etc) % of SH in Proxy Total % of SH attendance Annual Wong Hong Ren, Eddie Yeo Bryan K. Cockrell, Michele Dee-Santos, 15 May 20132014 Modified viva voce .
-In the system of 86.4 36 % 86.4 36 %
+Type of Meeting Name of Board Members/ Officers present Date of Meeting Voting procedure (by poll, show of hands, etc) % of SH in Proxy Total % of SH attendance Annual Wong Hong Ren, Eddie Yeo Bryan K. Cockrell, 15 May 2013 2014 Modified viva voce.
+86.4 36 % 86.4 36 %

-Special N.A.
-1 Angelito C. Imperio Mia G. Gentugaya Yam Kit Sung Alain Charles J. Veloso voting adopted by the stockholders of the Corporation, in order to facilitate the conduct of the proceedings of the stockholders' meeting, if there is no objection to a nomination or motion to approve a proposed resolution regarding the nomination, it will be understood that the stockholders present or represented in today's meeting vote in favor of the nomination.
+Special Michele Dee-Santos, Angelito C. Imperio Mia G. Gentugaya Yam Kit Sung Alain Charles J. Veloso In the system of voting adopted by the stockholders of the Corporation, in order to facilitate the conduct of the proceedings of the stockholders' meeting, if there is no objection to a nomination or motion to approve a proposed resolution regarding the nomination, it will be understood that the stockholders present or represented in today's meeting vote in favor of the nomination.
+Opecial IN.A.